Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13549: better sits on heel
 - 13552: short beard
 - 13555: long wig
+- 13566: bundle closer to body
 - 13576: added scroll
 - 13577: RETURN: added another with pelt
 - 13581: improved legibility
 - 13584: bent, bigger vessel
 - 135A2: shield from inside, spear→Bronze Age sword
 - 135A5: sit on heel
-- 135B6: more detailed foreigner captive
+- 135B6: more detailed foreigner captive: TWENTY
-- 135C0: noticed a trouble (sent to Unicode), JSesh A216C is actually C8 rather than C0: TWENTY
+- 135C0: noticed a trouble (sent to Unicode), JSesh A216C is actually C8 rather than C0
 - 135C2: other legs, need C3
 - 135C8: see C0
 - 135DE: black arms, not really verticla forearms